Comparative Cultural Studies

 |CCS3066||Trauma and Seduction: Early German Cinema (A) (Cross-Listed: FILM 3066, MAAC 3066)||3 ch (3C) [W]|

 Beginning with the earliest silent movies and concluding with National Socialist propaganda films, this course offers an introduction to a prolific and important era in German film history: the Weimar Republic and pre-WWII period, 1918-1939.
 Our discussions will situate the films within larger political and cultural discourses.
 Emphasis will be placed on such topics as the cinematic response to the trauma of WWI; German national identity; expressionism and modernity; the politics of gender and sexuality; the impact of sound on film aesthetics; the relationship between cinema and other media; the ethics of film production.
 Films to be studied include features by directors such as Lang, Lubitsch, Murnau, Pabst, Riefenstahl, Sagan, von Sternberg and Wiene.
 In English.
-Students who have taken WLCS 3066, or GER 3066 may not attain credit for CCS 3066.
+NOTE: Students can obtain credit for only one of GER 3066, WLCS 3066, CCS 3066, FILM 3066, and MAAC 3066.